mfalila/Supply_Chain_Analytics/README.md

 - Explored the dataset to understand the data file structure and the data structure.
 - Perform different tests of statistical significance to uncover hidden data relationships that our predictive model could learn from and leverage when predicting unseen instances.
 - Employed statistical analysis using various python libraries to identify the number and names of features that could more likely help in identifying backordered items.
-- Built and deployed a final logistic regression model as a web application on Heroku PaaS.
+- Built and deployed a final CNN model as a web application on Heroku PaaS.

 # Further Improvements and Applications